themindfulbit/td/_content/1-episodes/2014-02-28-068-microphones-and-headphones.md

 Sometimes a big boom-mounted studio microphone isn't what you're looking for.
 Mobile and lecture-hall recording requires something a little more portable and discreet.
 These smaller microphones may work well where the others don't.

 We've taken several different microphones and swapped them out during our recording session, so you can hear how they sound.
-In general, we've tried to leave the levels and other sound settings the same so you can hear the differences between each microphone as accurately as possible.
+We've tried to leave the levels and other sound settings the same so you can hear the differences between each microphone as accurately as possible.

 #### Samson Meteor
 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="8:15" }}